 Below: 1st photo - Leaves have prickly edges (upper surface shown) and prickles along the mid-rib underside (2nd photo).
 Two angular lobes clasp the stem (photo above and below).

 Below and Above: Each flower has up to 20 pale yellow ray florets which have blunt tips with 5 small teeth.
-The involucre (below 1st photo) has several overlapping slender, hairless, blue-green phyllaries which can have purplish color tinges.
+The involucre (below 1st photo) is of several overlapping slender, hairless, blue-green phyllaries which can have purplish color tinges.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.